granthughes1999/cellfinder/README.md

 # cellfinder
-### If your running this from the Denman Lab Neuropixel Aquisition Computer skip Step 1
+#### If your running this from the Denman Lab Neuropixel Aquisition Computer skip Step 1
+#### For running the open source cellfinder package on your lightsheet images

 ## Step 1
 ### Create an Anaconda enviroment